RollSight dice tray camera in use - dice rolling on gaming desk

 OBS Studio

-The same overhead feed that reads dice can feed Twitch, YouTube, or any tool that accepts a webcam.
-Our OBS Studio guide walks through the usual scene setup.
+The same overhead view that reads your dice can go straight into Twitch, YouTube, or common streaming apps - as if it were a regular webcam.
+Our OBS Studio guide walks through a simple scene setup.

 View Streaming Guide